yflyzhang/simpleR1/README.md

 - **Models**:
 `Qwen/Qwen2.5-1.5B`, `Qwen/Qwen2.5-1.5B-Instruct`, `Qwen/Qwen2.5-Math-1.5B`, `Qwen/Qwen2.5-Math-1.5B-Instruct`, `Qwen/Qwen3-0.6B`.

 - **Setup**: Trained for 1 epoch, 3 grpo iterations, with one NVIDIA A100-80G GPU and parameters as shown in the usage example.
+The max completion length is set as 2,048 and 4,096 for train and eval mode, respectively.
 Train and evaluation accuracy and completion length were logged via wandb.

 - **Rewards**: Rule-based rewards were adopted in the example, including 'accuracy reward', 'format reward', and 'tag count reward', with different weights to arrive at the final reward signal.
 For example, `reward = 8 * accuracy_reward + 1 * format_reward + 1 * tag_count_reward`.